rdpeng/rprogdatascience/manuscript/apply.md

 This passes the sequence `1:4` to the first argument of `rep()` and the sequence `4:1` to the second argument.

-Here's another example for simulating randon Normal variables.
+Here's another example for simulating random Normal variables.

 {line-numbers=off}